Building

 this edit box, enter the Distance to the Seismic Source in Kilometers for both

 English and Metric Regional Settings.
-This option is enabled when the

 A